0xcadams/0xcadams-com/_notes/ideas-and-execution.md

 ---
 ![Sol LeWitt wall drawing](https://cdn.0xcadams.com/IMG_20190621_115841.jpg)

+On the relationship between the ideas that drive creation and the creation itself:

-Almost five years ago, I went to MASS MoCa and saw Sol LeWitt’s installation there.
+Almost five years ago, I went to the Massachusetts Museum of Contemporary Art (MASS MoCa) and saw Sol LeWitt’s installation there.
 He had created over 100 wall drawings across 27,000 square feet of space, made of three stories of narrow hallways and expansive rooms with drawings on all sides.
-The work is driven by shapes and lines; there was mathematical rigor to every drawing, inspired by geometry and simple geometric rules.
-They were accompanied by a short description:
+The work is driven by shapes and lines; there was mathematical rigor to every drawing, inspired by geometry and simple rules.
+They are accompanied by a short description:

 > Wall Drawing 1180: Within a four-meter circle, draw 10,000 black straight lines and 10,000 black not straight lines.
 All lines are randomly spaced and equally distributed.